rob-myers/rob-myers.github.io/articles/tech-pt1.md

 ## Technology (js)

 We'll now discuss our chosen JavaScript component framework.
-Please excuse the jargon, the relevant details can be picked up later on.
+> Please excuse the jargon, the details can be picked up later on.

+### JavaScript

+The early 90s brought three pillars: HTML, CSS and JavaScript (JS).
+Whenever we visit a website we receive an HTML response, referencing or embedding CSS and JS.
+Our web browser renders the HTML and CSS immediately, and runs the JS to provide interactivity.
+More precisely, all subsequent DOM mutations are performed by JavaScript.
+It is now common to generate the initial HTML using JS too, either during a build-step or on a Node.js server.
+In particular, JavaScript has become the central web technology.

 ### React and Preact